anwala/teaching-web-science/fall-2022/syllabus.md

 The mission of Student Accessibility Services is to create a barrier-free environment for matriculating students with debilitating diagnosed conditions by considering reasonable accommodations upon request on an individual and flexible basis.

 Student Accessibility Services strives to foster student independence, to encourage self-determination, to emphasize empowerment and accommodation over limitation, and to create a comprehensive, accessible environment to ensure that individuals are viewed on the basis of contribution, not deficit.

-### Seeking Help

-The course **Coming soon** should be your first reference for questions about the class.
-If you have questions about course requirements or materials, post questions using the class **Coming soon**.
-For extra help, attend office hours.

 ## W&M's [Honor Code](https://www.wm.edu/offices/deanofstudents/services/communityvalues/studenthandbook/honor_system/index.php)